AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 ## Paradox

-There is an ancient Epicurean argument that purports to show that death is not to be feared which creates some tension for the idea that life has value.
+There is an ancient Epicurean argument which purports to show that death is not to be feared that creates some tension for the idea that life has value.
 If this argument is correct, then one of its consequences is that the value of life cannot be analyzed in terms of any subjective comparison between life and death.
 Life can still have value, as both Homer and Nagel believe, but, counterintuitively, its value cannot consist in its being qualitatively better than being dead.

 Here's the argument.
 The first premise is:

 1. For anything, if it doesn’t exist, nothing could be good or bad for it.

 This assertion seems self-evident to me.
 While one might be able to make plausible claims about things that don’t exist — for example, that Santa wears a red hat — there is nothing or no one for whom these claims are good or bad from a first-person perspective.
-There may be third persons who would prefer that Santa wear a green hat, to continue the example, but there is no Santa from whose subjective perspective wearing a green or red hat could make any qualitative difference.

-Similar remarks apply to the already deceased.
-It may bother us when the legacy of a loved one is disparaged, but there is no subject of experience that is affected by such remarks.
-The *legacy* of our beloved may be affected, and that may bother survivors, but the beloved herself is not affected.
-Since she no longer exists, there is nothing that could be affected.

 The second premise of the Epicurean argument is sometimes called the *Termination Thesis*.<sup>5</sup>